niceboygithub/AqaraGateway/README.md

 **ATTENTION:** The component **only works on modified firmware (M2) or the gateway which was enabled telnet.**

-## ATTENTION2: The Lumi company (Aqara manufacturer) started disable the post_init script and telnet soft_hack method.
+## ATTENTION2: The Lumi company (Aqara manufacturer) started disable the post_init script.
 If you still want to use this component, please do not update to latest firmware of the gateway/hub.
+If you already updated to latest firmware and telnet is not working, you need switch to Mi Home mode and enable telnet by soft_hack method.
+Then flash modified firmware.

 For Gateway M2 and Switch H1 Hub, to flash modified firmware to M2, please use [AqaraGateway.exe](https://github.com/niceboygithub/AqaraM1SM2fw/raw/main/tools/aqaragateway.exe) to flash customize firmware.
 Need to open the case of gateway and wired out the UART of [M2](https://github.com/niceboygithub/AqaraM1SM2fw/raw/main/images/M2/m2_uart.png) or [H1](https://github.com/niceboygithub/AqaraM1SM2fw/raw/main/images/H1/h1_uart.png).